longndt/springboot-course/README.md

 - Create table with Hibernate

-- Implement CRUD feature with JPA
+- Implement CRUD features with JPA

 - Create view for web with Thymeleaf
 ### Lab 2: